issafuad/entailment-detection/README.md

 # Entailment Detection
 (still in progress)
 This project aims to re-implement entailment detection [paper](https://arxiv.org/pdf/1509.06664.pdf) "Reasoning About Entailment With Neural Attention".
-Currently what's implemented is s baseline simpler attention mechanism
+Currently what's implemented is a similar architecture with a simpler attention mechanism

 # How to Use
 Build the docker images using: